mjohnson324/Code-Notes/Web_Development/Web Development.md

+# Web Development

-Server-Side Rendering- When web pages are rendered by the server instead of the browser
+* Server-Side Rendering- When web pages are rendered by the server instead of the browser

-Model of MVC Frameworks:
+## MVC

+Key Components:
 Database <-> Model <-> Controller <-> View
 Browser <-> Server -> Router/Dispatcher -> Controller -> Server